How Gearset helps solve picklist errors during data deployments

 Fix the problem without excluding records

 In both the first and second case, you usually just need to run a metadata deployment of the object before the data deployment.
-Changes in values on picklist fields or in the allowed values on record types should show up in the metadata comparison, like in the image below, so they can be selected and deployed.
+Changes in values on picklist fields or in the allowed values on record types will show up in the metadata comparison.

 Metadata comparison showing changes in picklist fields and record type.